Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression: Construction of Frame Triplet Database

 \subsection{Source Content}

-In order to create a database of frame triplets to perform self-supervised training of the CBT-Net model, we collected a diverse set of 109 uncompressed video sequences of native resolutions of $1920 \times 1080$ pixels (1080p) or higher from publicly available sources.
+In order to create a database of frame triplets to perform self-supervised training of the CBT-Net model, we collected a diverse set of 109 uncompressed video sequences having native resolutions of $1920 \times 1080$ pixels (1080p) or higher from publicly available sources \cite{mcml, sjtu, uvg, netflix-open}.
 We selected the sources to encompass different motion types, including camera motion, sports content, and computer graphics image (CGI) content, and different framerates ranging from 24 to 120 frames per second.
 A list of the contents selected for this database is provided in \cite{mv_database}, specifying the sources from which the contents were collected, along with relevant information describing the lengths, original resolutions and framerates of each content.
+Some of the contents comprised multiple video shots.
 All sources were converted to 8 bit representation, and the luma channels were extracted.
 The sources which were at a higher resolution were downsampled to $1920 \times 1080$ using Lanczos resampling, with kernel width $\alpha=3$.
 If a source content comprised multiple scenes, it was split into two or more segments such that no segment contained any scene changes.

+The sequences used to construct the frame-triplet database include many videos containing camera (ego) motion, as well as combinations of camera and object motions.
+Several videos were also captured with static cameras (object motion).
+For example, the training set was constructed using 87 video shots that have both object motion and ego motion, 10 video shots that exclusively contained camera motion over static scenes, and 26 video shots that were captured with static cameras.